 Inspiring Excellence Ensembles: The Spark & Ignite choirs and the Fusion Ensemble provide Ark’s most committed and enthusiastic singers and instrumentalists with the opportunity to take their musicianship to the next level.
 Taking place on designated Saturdays throughout the year, ensemble members play a wide range of music arranged specifically for them, and participate in creative workshops, residentials and performances.

 Annual celebrations of achievement: Each year we curate a programme of events at which pupils from across the network can join together to share and celebrate their achievements.
 Previous events have included large-scale singing celebrations, instrumental jams, and high-profile performance opportunities such as gala concerts at the Barbican and a Summer Sounds Music Festival.

 Artists in Residence (AIRs) and Music Mentors: A team of Artists in Residence (AIRs) and Music Mentors work across our programmes.
 AIRs are some of the top performers and educators from the music industry and represent a full breadth of musical styles, journeys and specialist skills.
 Mentors are often in the early stages of establishing themselves as professional musicians and/or music educators.

 Professional development: We offer a series of role-specific training opportunities to all practitioners working within the Ark network to ensure they are able to work safely with pupils and carry out their duties with confidence and clarity.
 Our different training programmes encompass teaching strategies linked directly to our curriculum programmes, emerging research, workshop planning and facilitation and the safeguarding of young people.

-Starting in September 2019, our professional development and curriculum programmes will be available to primary and secondary schools outside of the Ark network.
+Our professional development and curriculum programmes are available to primary and secondary schools outside the Ark network.

 If you’re interested in finding out more about becoming one of our partner schools, get in touch by emailing firstname.lastname@example.org.